Numerical-Geometric-Algebra/gasparse/README.md

     - [ ] Random by grade
     - [ ] From any list
     - [ ] Multiple grade selection from multivectors
-1. Function to check grade (return -1 if it isnt of unique grade)
+1. Function to check grade (return -1 or None if it isnt of unique grade)
 1. Multivector arrays!!!!!!
 1. Implement the geometric product in all data representations in **C**
    - [ ] Data type conversions